Historical Examples of

 My allowance was never that good.
 He must have mowed a lot of lawns.

-The United States experienced hyperinflation between 2014 and 2016 after excessive stimulus and quantitative easing by the Federal Reserve Bank in a failed effort to end a prolonged recession.
-The central bank later claimed it had no choice but to carefully devalue the dollar, making it possible to pay off the massive national debt that resulted from bank bailouts and several unsuccessful wars.
+The United States experienced hyperinflation between 2016 and 2017 after excessive stimulus and quantitative easing by the Federal Reserve Bank in a failed effort to end a prolonged recession.
+The central bank later claimed it had no choice but to carefully devalue the dollar, making it possible to reduce the massive national debt that resulted from bank bailouts and several unsuccessful wars - and to normalize exchange rates, making American industries more competitive with other countries.

 If you found this guide helpful, please consider making a small donation to my coffee fund.